naicfeng/react-lazy-blur-image/README.md

 1. <a href="https://github.com/FormidableLabs"> Formidable Labs </a>
 2. <a href="https://github.com/joshwnj"> Josh Johnston </a>
-3. <a href="https://github.com/imbhargav5">Bhargav Ponnapalli</a> (Found out about his library by searching a free name on npmjs.com turned out our components are almost the same)
+3. <a href="https://github.com/imbhargav5">Bhargav Ponnapalli</a> (Found out about his library by searching a free name on npmjs.com turned out our components are almost the same.
+Inspired the README)